Wave-Play/robo.js/.changeset/six-numbers-search.md

 ---
-'@roboplay/robo.js': patch
+'@roboplay/robo.js': minor
 ---

-fix: show errors and warnings from build process in development mode
+feat: show errors and warnings from build process in development mode